Oracle Java Licensing and Audit FAQ Guide

 Calculating licenses under the employee-based model involves determining your total headcount:

-- Count All Employees: Include all your organization’s full-time, part-time, and temporary employees.
+- Count All Employees: Include all employees of your organization, whether full-time, part-time, or temporary.
 If your company has subsidiaries or affiliates, the contract will specify if they are included.
-Generally, if those entities use Oracle Java under the same agreement, their employees count too.
+Generally, if those entities use Oracle Java under the same agreement, their employees are also included.

-- Include Contractors & Agents: Oracle’s definition also includes contractors, consultants, and outsourcers performing work that uses the software.
+- Include Contractors & Agents: Oracle’s definition also includes contractors, consultants, and outsourcers who perform work that utilizes the software.
 So, if you have 50 contractors developing software or maintaining systems (even if they are not on your payroll), they should be added to the count.

 - One License per Employee: In this model, you don’t differentiate by role or usage.
 An employee who never touches Java and works with it daily counts equally as 1.

-- No Double Counting: Each person counts once.
+- No Double Counting: Each person is counted only once.
 If an employee uses Java on multiple devices, you still count the person, not the devices.
 Conversely, an employee who doesn’t use Java still counts as one – usage doesn’t matter for the count.

 Once you have the number, multiply by the per-employee rate to estimate the cost.
-To ensure compliance, it’s wise to get clarity from Oracle on how they define the count in your contract, especially for edge cases (consultants, seasonal workforce, etc.).
+To ensure compliance, it’s wise to obtain clarity from Oracle on how they define the count in your contract, especially for edge cases (such as consultants and seasonal workforce).

 29. Can I still use the older Java SE licensing (per processor or user) instead of the new model?

-For new purchases, Oracle no longer offers the old per-processor or per-user Java SE Subscription to new customers as of January 2023.
+As of January 2023, Oracle no longer offers the old per-processor or per-user Java SE Subscription to new customers for new purchases.
 The Universal Subscription (employee metric) is now the standard.

 However: